alikehel/bfcai-graduation-project-cloud-education-api/README.md

 - [ ] Integrate with AWS services
 - [ ] Move from Prisma to Drizzle-ORM for better performence and less abstractions
 - [ ] API versioning and Caching
+- [ ] Try artillery or k6 for load testing

 ## Contributing